personaelabs/heyanoun/README.md

 ### Thesis

-We built heyanoun to allow more nouners to express what they believe while mantaining anonymity.
-Heyanoun allows Nouners to post credible (more on this below) pseudonymous messages at [heyanoun.xyz](https://www.heyanoun.xyz/) which can viewed on the website or on Twitter via our [bot](https://twitter.com/heyanoun), posted in [@coinfessions](https://twitter.com/coinfessions) style.
+We built heyanoun to allow more nouners to express what they believe while maintaining anonymity.
+Heyanoun allows Nouners to post credible (more on this below) pseudonymous messages at [heyanoun.xyz](https://www.heyanoun.xyz/) which can be viewed on the website or on Twitter via our [bot](https://twitter.com/heyanoun), posted in [@coinfessions](https://twitter.com/coinfessions) style.
 Currently, heyanoun is scoped to props, which means for a given prop, you can post as

 1. a snapshotted holder of >= 1 noun
 2. a snapshotted holder of >= 2 nouns